feralonsomaccari/grapefruit-landing-page/README.md

 # Grapefruit Landing Page

 Grapefruit is my all time favorite fruit.
 So why not use it to create a landing page to practice as it were a product?
-A landing page made with a mobile-first approach, pure css html no frameworks.
+A landing page made with a mobile-first approach, pure css and no frameworks.

 ------
 ### Why?